- Guatemala has the lowest literacy rate in Latin America. Only 3 out of 10 children graduate from 6th grade in Guatemala. (USAID)

 Our Supporters Make Change Possible Every Day

-Four years ago for her 8th birthday, rather than asking for presents for herself, Connelly Cowen opted to collect school supplies for children in Guatemala.
+Celebrating her 8th birthday in 2013, rather than asking for presents for herself, Connelly Cowen opted to collect school supplies for children in Guatemala.
 She delivered several large boxes to Refuge International that included over 1,000 pencils and dozens of packages of paper, crayons, pens, spiral notebooks and plastic school supply boxes.
 Every year since, Connelly's efforts have grown.
 Her donation items have also included toothbrushes and toothpaste, school desks, and she even raised enough money to put in a water well.
 We couldn't be more appreciative and proud of this young philanthropist!

 First United Methodist Church

-Young members of this church in Longview, Texas have collected school supplies and backpacks for children in Sarstun, Guatemela.
-Over the past three years, more than 90 backpacks have been distributed to some very excited little ones in the remote Guatemalan village.
+For several years, young members of this church in Longview, Texas have collected school supplies and backpacks for children in Sarstun, Guatemela.
+Thanks to their efforts, more than 90 backpacks have been distributed to some very excited little ones in the remote Guatemalan village.

 American Youth for Equal Educational Opportunities